LPM-UFRGS/sgems-plugins/README.md

 sgems-plugins
 =============

-This repository contains the plugins to sgems developed on LPM-UFRGS.
+This repository contains sgems plugins  developed on LPM-UFRGS.